Simontagbor/Steghub-DevOps-training/Webstack_implementation_mean/README.md

 };
 ```

 The `apps/routes.js` file defines methods for creating, retrieving and deleting book entries.
-Notice how each method relies on the `Book` object which is a blueprint for working with book entries. we will define the blueprint inside `apps/models/book.js`.  we will create a `apps/models` directory and inside it we will have our `book` model.
+Notice how each method relies on the `Book` object which is a blueprint for working with book entries. we will define the blueprint inside `apps/models/book.js`.  we will create an `apps/models` directory and inside it, we will have our `book` model.

 ```javascript
 var mongoose = require('mongoose');